 Class I railroads, which, unlike their smaller companions do not really have another name that they are known by (such as Class IIIs known as shortlines and Class IIs as regionals).
 Perhaps that is because they are the industrial leaders and are always at the forefront of the latest technologies and newest locomotives on the market.
-Over the years the number of Class Is has shrunk due to mergers, and what remains today are seven very large railroads.
-Including the Canadian roads, Canadian Pacific and Canadian National, there is CSX Transportation, Norfolk Southern Corporation, Union Pacific, BNSF Railway, and Kansas City Southern.
+Over the years the number major railroads has shrunk due to mergers, and what remains today are seven very large mega systems; including the Canadian roads, Canadian Pacific and Canadian National, there is also CSX Transportation, Norfolk Southern Corporation, Union Pacific, BNSF Railway, and Kansas City Southern.

-For instance, in 1939 a Class I railroad was defined as having operating revenues of at least $1 million annually but this figured changed to $3 million in 1956, $5 million in 1965, $10 million in 1976, $50 million in 1978, $250 million in 1993, and finally the current standard of $319.3 million (please note that not all Class I dollar amount changes have been included here).
-It’s also hard to believe that over that time period the number of big U.S. Class Is have shrunk from over 130 in 1939 to only seven today; including Canadian National and Canadian Pacific it is BNSF Railway, CSX Transportation (or CSXT, a division of CSX Corporation and commonly known as just CSX), Kansas City Southern, Norfolk Southern, and Union Pacific.
-Of these Kansas City Southern and Union Pacific are the only remaining Class I railroads whose names have remained unchanged throughout the decades.
+For instance, in 1939 a premier U.S. railroad was defined as having operating revenues of at least $1 million annually but this figured changed to $3 million in 1956, $5 million in 1965, $10 million in 1976, $50 million in 1978, $250 million in 1993, and finally the current standard of $319.3 million (please note that not all dollar amount changes have been included here).
+It’s also hard to believe that over that time period the number of big railroads has shrunk from over 130 in 1939 to only seven today; including Canadian National and Canadian Pacific it is BNSF Railway, CSX Transportation (or CSXT, a division of CSX Corporation and commonly known as just CSX), Kansas City Southern, Norfolk Southern, and Union Pacific.
+Of these Kansas City Southern and Union Pacific are the only remaining roads whose names have remained unchanged throughout the decades.

-For more statistical data on Class I railroads please click here.
-As you can see from the previous link, the Association of American Railroads' website provides virtually all of the information you may be researching regarding the railroad industry, especially the Class Is.
+For more statistical data please click here.
+As you can see from the previous link, the Association of American Railroads' website provides virtually all of the information you may be researching regarding the railroad industry.
 However, if you are interested in digging dipper another fine resource is the Bureau of Transportation Statistics' website.
-Also, for more information on each of the remaining Class Is please click on their link below:

-While the western roads of Union Pacific and BNSF continue to outpace all other major Class Is currently in terms of revenues, do not be surprised with CSX's size and improved efficiencies if it begins to close this gap somewhat in the coming years (in early 2012 the railroad announced a massive revenue gain with new customers totaling more than $230 million).
-In any event, for railroad enthusiasts and historians unfortunately the number of Class Is in operation likely will not be growing any time soon, that is unless one of the major shortline owners would somehow manage to begin unifying their small lines which quite likely will not happen.
+While the western roads of Union Pacific and BNSF continue to outpace all other major roads currently in terms of revenues, do not be surprised with CSX's size and improved efficiencies if it begins to close this gap somewhat in the coming years (in early 2012 the railroad announced a massive revenue gain with new customers totaling more than $230 million).
+In any event, for railroad enthusiasts and historians unfortunately the number of large lines in operation likely will not be growing any time soon, that is unless one of the major shortline owners would somehow manage to begin unifying their small lines which quite likely will not happen.

-Besides Class I railroads there are also a number of Class IIs, commonly referred to as regionals, and Class IIIs, which are known as shortlines or terminal/switching railroads.
+Besides Class Is there are also a number of Class IIs, commonly referred to as regionals, and Class IIIs, which are known as shortlines or terminal/switching railroads.
 While these classes of railroads make up just a fraction of the overall annual tonnage hauled throughout the country they make up the greatest number of railroads, totaling well over 500.
 Likewise, in many ways, these smaller railroads can be the most interesting, harkening back to the days of single-car customer shipping and local freights making their way down a backwoods branchline.
-For more information on Class II, regionals, please click here.
-Lastly, for more information on Class III, shortlines, please click here.
+For more information on regionals, please click here.
+Lastly, for more information on shortlines, please click here.